mli/deepnumpy-doc/guide/crash-course/6-use_gpus.md

         epoch, train_loss/len(train_data)/batch_size, time.time()-tic))
 ```

-## Next Steps
+## Next steps

-Now you have completed training and predicting with a neural network by using DeepNumPy and
+Now you have completed training and predicting with a neural network by using NumPy on MXNet and
 Gluon.
 You can check the guides to these two front ends: :ref:`deepnumpy_guide` and :ref:`gluon_guide`.